 The house dress skirt was a full swing skirt.
 It was less full than party dresses and worn with multiple layers of petticoats.
 All that extra fluff would just be in the way.
 Instead, 1950s house dresses still created a wasp waist with full hip silhouette but on a more streamlined scale.
 The straight skirt fitting sheath dress was not a common house dress.
 There were some, of course, but only women who embraced fashion over comfort choose to do chores in a tight dress.

 For running errands or visiting friends outside the home, a woman did not need to change dresses.
 The house dress was nice enough.
-Simply adding jewelry, gloves, a belt, a cardigan sweater, or bolero jacket was enough to transition her dress out of the house.
+Simply adding jewelry, gloves, a belt, a cardigan sweater, or a bolero jacket was enough to transition her dress out of the house.
 The 1950s were not a time to look like a domestic servant even if she acted like one.
-Fashion was fashionable even when no one would see you in it.
+Fashion was fashionable even when no one would see her in it.

 Buy or Sew 1950s House Dresses